course-dprep/ratings_series_imdb/README.md

 ## Way of Deployment

-The chosen way of deployment will be a PDF report.
+The chosen way of deployment will be a HTML report.
 This was chosen to make a structured layout and to ensure consistency over multiple devices and platforms.

 ## Workflow